 - Whenever a company offers shares vesting to its employees, it is very beneficial to the company.
 As it does not involve any cash payout, there is no outflow of cash on the company’s books.
 It simply means the company is offering the employee stock ownership of the company.

-- It is also very beneficial to employees as it puts them in the position of receiving a high value for their shares, as we saw in the example of Facebook.
+- It is also very beneficial to employees as it puts them in the position of receiving high value for their shares, as in the case of Facebook.

 - When companies include share vesting as a part of the employee contract, it leads to improvement in the performance of the employee.
-As the performance of the employee is tied to shares offered for vesting, the employee has an inherent incentive to perform well.
+As the employee’s performance is tied to shares offered for vesting, the employee has an inherent incentive to perform well.

 - It also helps with employee retention.
-When employees know that there is a potential gain or reward in the form of shares vested in the future, the employee would rather stay in the company for a longer period of time than quit early on.
+When employees know that there is a potential gain or reward in the form of shares vested in the future, they stay in the company for a longer time.

 - Further, when start-ups do their hiring, the salaries of employees are considerably low.
-By offering shares to be vested, the employees get additional benefit apart from their salary.
+By offering shares to be vested, the employees get additional benefits apart from their pay.

 Disadvantages of Shares Vesting

-- Another disadvantage is that the vesting by the employee is done on a long term basis.
-The benefit of vesting shares accrues to the employee only after four to five years i.e. once he is fully vested.
+- Another disadvantage is that an employee does vesting on a long term basis.
+The benefit of vesting shares accrues to the employee only after four to five years, i.e., once he is fully vested.

-- Recently hired employees may not receive the benefit of it as there exists a cliff period which will be discussed in the next section.
+- Recently hired employees may not receive the benefit of it as there exists a cliff period.
+We will discuss it in the next section.

-- If the employee leaves the company or is fired before the time schedule of four-five years is completed, he or she is not able to avail the complete benefits of this vesting.
+- If the employee leaves the company or company fires him before the schedule completes, he will be unable to avail of the complete benefits of vesting.

-There is a concept of cliff period that must be discussed here as a limitation of shares vested.
-A cliff period is a period when the employee is not allotted any shares of the company.
-This is usually cooling off period right after an employee joins a company.
+There is a concept of a cliff period that must be discussed here as a limitation of shares vested.
+A cliff period is a period when the company doesn’t allot any share to the employee.
+It is usually a cooling-off period right after an employee joins a company.
 This period could range from a few months to one year.
-This cliff period must be completed and only after that employees are able to own shares for vesting.
-The cliff period exists so as to account for any risks that may arise during the initial few months or years of a start-up or when an employee is recently hired.
-These risks could involve a founder of the company quitting during the initial stages of the start-up or an employee who quits within the first few months.
+After an employee completes the cliff period, he can own shares for vesting.
+The cliff period exists to account for any risks that may arise during the initial few months or years of a start-up or recent hiring.
+These risks could involve a founder of the company quitting during the initial stages of the start-up.
+Or an employee quitting within the first few months.